Feel like giving up? Take a deep breath: you can still file your late 2012 taxes!

-The last day to file and claim your 2012 tax refund is April 18th, 2016.
+The last day to file and claim your 2012 tax refund has passed, which was April 18th, 2016.
 Due to the IRS’ statute of limitations you are given three years from the tax season’s deadline date to claim your refund.

 This, unfortunately, doesn’t give you a free pass.
 You should still file your late tax returns seeing as they are used for a number of different validation reasons.
 Just to name a few:

 - proof of income for a car loan

 Use this as a tip for the future.
 Sooner or later you will have to file your 2012 taxes.
 Get it out of the way now!
 If you have any questions while filing your late tax return with PriorTax, our tax experts are available via phone, live chat and email to help you.